 Figure 7.
-Anti-Pulfrich corrections with contact lenses null the reverse Pulfrich correction (Exp.
+Anti-Pulfrich corrections with contact lenses eliminate the reverse Pulfrich effect (Exp.
 4).
-A Stimulus conditions for anti-Pulfrich monovision corrections.
+(A) Stimulus conditions for anti-Pulfrich monovision corrections.
 Darkening the image in the blurrier eye can eliminate the interocular differences in processing speed otherwise caused by blur.
-B Restoring the parity of processing speed eliminates the misperceptions associated with the reverse Pulfrich effect (dashed ellipse and arrows) and restores the veridical perception of moving objects (solid arrows).
-C Onscreen interocular delays are no longer required to null misperceptions of motion in depth, because anti-Pulfrich corrections (i.e. appropriately tinting the blurring lens) eliminates interocular differences in processing speed caused by blur alone.
-Error bars indicate 68% confidence intervals from 1000 bootstrapped datasets.
+(B) Restoring the parity of processing speed eliminates the misperceptions associated with the reverse Pulfrich effect (dashed ellipse and arrows) and restores the veridical perception of moving objects (solid arrows).
+(C) Onscreen interocular delays are no longer required to null misperceptions of motion in depth, because anti-Pulfrich corrections (i.e. appropriately tinting the blurring lens) eliminates interocular differences in processing speed caused by blur alone.
+Error bars indicate 68% confidence intervals from 1,000 bootstrapped datasets.
 Appropriately tinting the near contact lens in a pair of contact lenses delivering a monovision correction could eliminate the misperceptions of distance and 3D direction for far moving objects.
+See Supplementary Figure S4 for data from all human observers.

-Data from the first human observer is shown in Fig. 7C.
-The anti-Pulfrich correction with contact lenses was clearly successful at nulling the reverse Pulfrich effect in this observer.
-With an anti-Pulfrich correction, the interocular difference in processing speed that was caused in this observer by contact lenses with a 1.5D difference in optical power was reduced from 2.9ms to 0.1ms in this observer.
-Similarly successful results were obtained for all human observers.
-The average interocular difference in processing speed for a 1.5D difference in optical power was reduced from 1.9ms to -0.1ms (SD=0.3ms).
+interocular difference in processing speed that was caused in this observer by contact lenses with a 1.5D difference in optical power was reduced from 2.9 to 0.1 ms in this observer.
+Similarly successful results were obtained for all human observers (Supplementary Fig. S4).
+The average interocular difference in processing speed for a 1.5D difference in optical power was reduced from 1.9 to -0.1 ms (SD = 0.3 ms).

 The first observer required the largest difference in optical density to null the reverse Pulfrich effect.
 Nulling the reverse Pulfrich effect for a 1.5D interocular difference in optical power required an interocular difference in optical density of 0.23OD.
 An optical density of 0.23OD corresponds to a transmittance of 59% (Eq.
-4).
+5).
 Across observers, the required transmittance in the dark lens ranged from 59% to 89%.
 For reference, a standard pair of sunglasses transmits only 25% of the incoming light (i.e. optical density of 0.60).
-Thus, the required difference in transmittance required between the eyes for a successful anti-Pulfrich correction is rather slight (see Discussion).
+Thus, the required difference in transmittance required between the eyes for a successful anti-Pulfrich correction is rather slight (see "Discussion").

-Experiment 5: Magnification Differences
+Experiment 5: magnification differences.
 Experiment 5 measures whether magnification differences between the images in the two eyes can cause processing speed differences.
-The results of Experiments 1 and 2 showed that magnification differences do not impact processing speed when differences in optical blur are present.
-The current experiment tests directly whether magnification differences can cause differences in processing speed when blur differences are absent.
+The results of Experiments 1 and 2 showed that magnification differences caused by monovision corrections do not impact processing speed when differences in optical blur are present.
+The current experiment tests directly whether magnification differences can cause differences are absent.

 Onscreen interocular differences in magnification were introduced, while both eyes were kept sharply focused and equally bright (Fig. 8A).
-The onscreen magnification difference (3.6%) was double the magnification difference caused by trial lenses that differ in power by 1.5D.
+The onscreen magnification difference was either equal (1.8%) or double (3.6%) the magnification difference caused by trial lenses that differ in power by 1.5D.
 Under these conditions, processing speed was equal in both eyes and motion perception was veridical; targets specified by disparity to be oscillating in the frontal plane were correctly perceived as oscillating in the frontal plane (Fig. 8B).